rhysma/AWSResources/cp_domain3.md

     * Which scaling approach would you recommend and what services should they use?
     * Answer - Elastic Load Balancing, Horizontal Scaling method

+ ### File Stoage Services Scenarios
+ 1. Business A - Launched a site that offers daily tutorials for developers.
+They use S3 to store the assets needed per tutorial.
+These assets are very popular within the week the tutorial is launched.
+After this initial week, these assets are rarely accessed.
+    * How can Business A reduce their S3 costs while maintaining durability?
+    * Answer - Setup S3 lifecycle rule that moves from Standard to Standard-IA storage

+1. Business B - Is a social networking company and they are moving to AWS.
+They have 2PB of user-generated content that they need to migrate.
+They are trying to determine if there is a faster way to move the data than uploading over the Internet.
+   * Would there be an approach you would recommend?
+   * Answer - AWS Snowball

+1. Business C - Is a company that produces a messaging app.
+They are looking for a shared file system between 8 different Linux EC2 instances.
+The file system would need to support roughly 1PB of data.
+   * What approach would you recommend?
+   * Answer - Elastic File System